Prosecco 101: How To Choose This Bubbly Delight

 Styles and Sweetness Levels In Each Bottle Of Prosecco

-• Frizzante: This style is semi-sparkling with fewer bubbles compared to spumante.
+- Frizzante: This style is semi-sparkling with fewer bubbles compared to spumante.

-• Spumante: This is a full sparkling wine with the most bubbles in the selection.
+- Spumante: This is a full sparkling wine with the most bubbles in the selection.

 An interesting, less common style is Col Fondo, which is bottle-fermented and can have sediment in the bottle.

-• Brut: This is the driest Prosecco with up to 12 grams of sugar per liter.
+with up to 12 grams of sugar per liter. - Extra Dry: Despite the name, this Prosecco

-• Dry: The sweetest option, with 17-32 grams of sugar per liter.
+is sweeter than Brut, with 12-17 grams of sugar per liter. - Dry: The sweetest option, with 17-32 grams of sugar per liter.

 Is Prosecco The Same As Champagne?